 Insects in earlier life stages—eggs, larvae, pupae—are extremely vulnerable, so vulnerable in fact that cedarwood oil can dissolve them on contact.
 In adult insects, arachnids and other bugs, cedarwood oil helps dissolve their exoskeleton.
 This allows the essential oil to penetrate their shell, hastening the oil’s pest control effects.

 Emulsification, or the breakdown of fat particles, is another way that cedarwood oil works to control bugs.
 Like many organisms, bugs require fat to live.
 By helping disintegrate this fat into smaller, more fluid parts, cedarwood oil attacks bugs from the inside out.

 As mentioned above, cedarwood oil can interfere with bugs’ capacity to breathe.
 Unlike mammals, bugs breathe through openings located on the surface of their bodies.
 When faced with the lethal effects of cedarwood oil, bugs attempt to limit their exposure by closing these openings, which prevents them from breathing.
+This is another way how cedar oil kills bugs.
 In other words, the bugs suffocate themselves.

 Like most every living thing, bugs must maintain a specific chemical balance to stay alive.
 Any drastic changes in this balance can have deadly results.
 Cedarwood oil neutralizes the acidity within bugs’ bodies, effectively throwing this balance out of whack.
 As a result they cannot properly function, and shortly die.